Time and Leave Reporting

 - Type in the Comments field: "New supervisor needs to be set up as a timesheet user with HR Banner Security.
 Next.

-- Indicate the HR ORGN codes for your employees by indicating the Range of HR ORGN Codes (from/to) or indicating the total number of individual HR ORGN codes you will need, then adding each one individually.
+- Indicate the necessary HR ORGN codes by selecting the range (from/to) or indicating the total number of individual HR ORGN codes you will need, then adding each one individually.

 - Start the Routing.